NUCLEAR-BOMB/option/docs/markdown/builtin_traits.md

 When size of pointer is:
 - 8 bytes, this option trait uses [noncanonical addresses][canonical address] (address that is unused by hardware implementations).
 - 4 bytes, a little bit lower address than maximun address (top addresses are usually kernel mapped) to avoid colliding window's [pseudo handlers][pseudo handle].
-- 2 bytes, just maximun address.
-- 1 byte, not supported (will use external "has value" flag).
+- Otherwise, not supported (will use external "has value" flag).

 ## Floating point